 The mine recycles 100% of its process water.
-Sand is water-washed to remove clay with the wastewater returned to settling ponds to clarify for subsequent reuse in the plant.
+Sand is water-washed to remove clay with the excess water returned to settling ponds for clarification and reuse in the plant.
 Water recovered from our dust control equipment is also recycled using the same settling ponds.
 Water retention ponds offer a diverse habitat for native wildlife, including migratory birds.
 At the end of the mine life, the ponds will be reclaimed and revegetated to match the surrounding terrain and repurposed as natural cattle grazing land.

 Preserving Long-Term Wildlife Habitats